COValhalla/calculator-react/readme.md

-# React Boilerplate Project
+# React Calculator

-This is a boilerplate project for getting up and running quickly without having to install a bunch of random packages.
+A basic react calculator that utilizes mathjs to evaluate complex string expressions.

 ## Authors